-I may earn a commission at no extra cost to you if you make a purchase through one of my affiliate links.
+I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

 The foodie scene is hugely celebrated, and the different neighbourhoods all have their own culinary styles (I have sampled food and drinks in the Gothic Quarter, El Born and Gràcia, but of course there are many more areas to visit).